stencila/dockta/README.md

 For example, if a folder has single file in it `code.py`, `PythonParser` will parse that file and create a `SoftwareEnvironment` instance, which `DockerGenerator` uses to generate a `Dockerfile`, which `DockerBuilder` uses to build a Docker image.

-## Develop
+## Contribute

 We 💕 contributions!
+All contributions: ideas 💡, bug reports 🐛, documentation 🗎, code 💾.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-To get started,
+To get started on developing the code,

 ```bash
 git clone https://github.com/stencila/dockter
 cd dockter
 npm install
 ```

+Then take a look at the docs ([online](https://stencila.github.io/dockter/) or inline) and start hacking!

 To run the CLI during development use, `npm run cli -- <args>` e.g.